5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 First, we need to install and configure a few components:

-### 1. Install the express.js webserver
+### Step 1: Install the express.js webserver

-The `express.js` webserver acts as our CDN for unicast delivery.
+The `express.js` webserver acts as our CDN node for unicast delivery.
 To install the webserver follow the instructions [here](https://github.com/5G-MAG/rt-common-shared/tree/main/simple-express-server).

 ### 2. Install flute-ffmpeg